arXiv/arxiv-docs/help/submit.md

 ------------------------------------------

-There are limited facilities for including data sets and ancillary files (data, programs, etc.) which are associated with articles submitted to arXiv.
+There are limited facilities for including data sets and ancillary files (data, programs, etc.) that are associated with articles submitted to arXiv.
 See [separate instructions](ancillary_files) about including data sets and ancillary files.